microsoft/rushstack-websites/websites/rushjs.io/docs/pages/maintainer/phased_builds.md

 ## Define per-phase output folder names

 Within the `rush-project.json` configuration file of each project (or, preferably, each rig profile), redefine your `operationSettings` so that each folder is specified in only one phase.
-For exampe:
+For example:

 ```json
 {